hypersplash/HyperSplash/MORE.md

   - Is able to code in Python and (to a certain extent) C++ / C
   - Is familiar to concepts of computing and is able to understand how computers work internally
   - Is able to do prompt engineering (not the best but is significant enough to be mentioned here)
+  - Is able to work and is familiar with embedded and or IoT devices

 - 😶 Some personal stuff:
   - Nationality: 🗣️ "TỪ NƠI ĐỒNG XANH THƠM HƯƠNG LÚA-" (🇻🇳 Vietnamese)